 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

 Sensemaking is actively trying to figure out how the world works (science) or how to design solutions to problems (engineering).
 Students do science and engineering through the science and engineering practices.
-Engaging in these practices necessitates students be part of a learning community to be able to share ideas, evaluate competing ideas, give and receive critique, and reach consensus.
+Engaging in these practices necessitates that students be part of a learning community to be able to share ideas, evaluate competing ideas, give and receive critique, and reach consensus.
 Whether this community of learners is made up of classmates or family members, students and adults build and refine science and engineering knowledge together.

 In today's Daily Do, Why does some food disappear?, students engage in science and engineering practices and use patterns as a thinking tool to make sense of the phenomenon of digesting a graham cracker.
-Students have an opportunity to apply physical science ideas about chemical reactions and physical changes to develop life science ideas about digestion (the beginning of the science idea the body is a system of multiple interacting systems).
+Students have an opportunity to apply physical science ideas about chemical reactions and physical changes to develop life science ideas about digestion (the beginning of the science idea "the body is a system of multiple interacting systems").
 This task has been modified from its design to be used by students, families, and teachers in distance learning.
 While students could complete this task independently, we encourage students to work virtually with peers or in the home with family members.

 To motivate students to investigate what happens when they eat graham crackers, say, "I wonder what happens to all these molecules when we eat graham crackers.
 Does anyone have any ideas?"
 Accept all student ideas.

 Tell students you are going to share food molecule data collected from the graham cracker (out of the box) and three parts of the digestive system—

 mouth, beginning of the small intestine, and large intestine (you may choose to point out these digestive system parts on the diagram).

 Share the Follow the Molecules student activity sheet with students.
 Help students orient themselves to the graph.